-However, hot tubs that are not properly maintained and disinfected are even more likely to experience biofilm growth.
-Biofilm comes mostly from chemicals in or on the body of people bathing, such as skin oils, deodorants, hair products, lotions and perfumes.
-Older or damaged filters, imbalanced water and ineffective sanitation can also lead to the formation of slime.
+This slime-like biofilm can cause cloudy water – or worse – floating debris in the water.
+Improperly maintained and disinfected hot tubs are more suspectable to biofilm growth.
+Generally, hot tub biofilm comes from contaminants introduced by the people bathing, such as skin oils, deodorants, lotions and perfumes.
+Older or damaged filters, imbalanced water and ineffective sanitation can also lead to the formation of hot tub slime.

-How to Get Rid of Hot Tub Slime
+How To Get Rid of Hot Tub Biofilm

-After you empty the tub, scrub it down well with an all-surface cleaner.
-Make sure you hit every part of the tub including the floor and the jets.
-You want it to be as clean as possible, to make sure the slime does not grow back.
-After this, you can fill up the spa with water again.
+To apply an all-surface cleaner, you’ll first want to completely empty your hot tub.
+Then, scrub your hot tub surfaces well with an all-surface cleaner.
+Make sure you clean every part of the tub including the floor and the jets.
+You want it to be as clean as possible to make sure the biofilm does not grow back.
+Upon completion, fill up the spa or tub with water.

-A little bit of attention will go a long way in preventing a problem that will require much more effort if left untreated.
-These steps will help make sure you avoid the growth of slime and keep your spa clean and healthy at all times.
+A little proactive maintenance can go a long way in preventing a problem that requires more hassle if left untreated.
+Follow these additional steps to avoid biofilm growth and keep your spa clean and healthy

 1. Balance your water

-- Test your water once a week to determine pH and alkalinity levels.
+- Test and balance your water once a week to determine pH and alkalinity levels.

 2. Shock weekly

-- A weekly shock with your choice of sanitizer will prevent bacteria and microorganisms from building up and will make your residual sanitizer more effective.
+- A weekly shock with your choice of sanitizer will prevent bacteria and microorganisms from building up in the spa plumbing.

-- A clean filter is essential for protecting against biofilm, bacteria, algae and other unwanted contaminants.
-Rinse the filter out weekly with water, and use a chemical rinse once a month for a deeper clean.
+- A clean filter is essential for water clarity.
+Rinse the filter every 1 to 2 weeks with water, and use a chemical rinse once a month for a deeper clean.

 4. Cover your spa when not in use

-- Covering your spa when it’s not being used will prevent debris, animals and rainwater from getting into your pool and will keep the water much cleaner and clearer.
+- Covering your spa when it’s not being used will prevent debris, animals and rainwater from getting into your spa or hot tub and will keep the water much cleaner and clearer.

 5. Drain and clean periodically

-- By draining and cleaning the interior of your hot tub every few months or so, you can prevent chemical buildup and other problems that can come from waiting too long in between cleanings.
-This will prevent all sorts of performance issues that may otherwise require expensive repairs to fix.
+- By draining and cleaning your hot tub every 3 to 4 months, you can prevent chemical buildup and other problems that can come from waiting too long in between cleanings.

-- Supplementary sanitization such as Advanced Oxidation Process (AOP) systems is a great way to keep your spa water clean, clear and fresh.
-AOP spa systems produce hydroxyl radicals which oxidize your spa water destroying all sorts of contaminants on contact.
-They can allow you to reduce or eliminate the need for chlorine in your spa and will protect against chlorine-resistant parasites, such as Cryptosporidium.
+- Supplementary sanitation such as Advanced Oxidation Process (AOP) systems are a great way to keep your spa water clean, clear and fresh.
+AOP spa systems produce hydroxyl radicals which oxidize your spa water destroying contaminants on contact.
+They can allow you to reduce the need for chlorine in your spa and will protect against chlorine-resistant parasites, such as Cryptosporidium.